mulieriq/crime_map/README.md

 * Users can upload images of the crime spots.

 ### Point to note
  Places search is set to Kenya only.
-To enable it in your country or to make it global,consider removing the restriction in `places service` file.
+To enable it in your country or to make it global,consider removing the restriction in `/lib/src/data/services/places service` file.
 ## Tech-stack

 * Tech-stack